jina-ai/finetuner/docs/notebooks/mesh_to_mesh.md

 ModelNet40 consists of 9843 meshes provided for training and 2468 meshes for testing.
 Usually, you would have to download the [dataset](https://modelnet.cs.princeton.edu/) unzip it, [prepare it, and upload it to the Jina AI Cloud](https://https://finetuner.jina.ai/walkthrough/create-training-data/).
 After that, you can provide the name of the dataset used for the upload to Finetuner.

 For this tutorial, we already prepared the data and uploaded it.
-Specifically the training data is uploaded as `modelnet40-train`.
-For evaluating the model, we split the test set of the original dataset in 300 meshes, which serve as queries (`modelnet40-queries`) and 2168 meshes which serve as the mesh collection, which is searched in (`modelnet40-index`).
+Specifically, the training data is uploaded as `modelnet40-train`.
+For evaluating the model, we split the test set of the original dataset into 300 meshes, which serve as queries (`modelnet40-queries`), and 2168 meshes which serve as the mesh collection, which is searched in (`modelnet40-index`).

 Each 3D mesh in the dataset is represented by a [DocArray](https://github.com/docarray/docarray) Document object.
-It contains the uri (local filepath) of the original file and a tensor which contains a point cloud with 2048 3D points sampled from the mesh as explained in (TODO add link to documentation)
+It contains the URI (local file path) of the original file and a tensor that contains a point cloud with 2048 3D points sampled from the mesh.

 ```{admonition} Push data to the cloud
 We don't require you to push data to the Jina AI Cloud by yourself.
 Instead of a name, you can provide a `DocumentArray` or a path to a CSV file.